What is a Non-Binding Offer?

 In business transactions, the parties to a merger or acquisition can use a non-binding offer to announce that they are negotiating with the goal of buying or acquiring another company.
-In the United States, public companies involved in a mergers or acquisition deal must file a letter of intent/non-binding offer with the Securities Exchange Commission.
+In the United States, public companies involved in a mergers or acquisition deal must file a letter of intent/non-binding offer with the Securities and Exchange Commission.

 A non-binding offer serves as a protection for negotiating parties in case the deal collapses during the negotiation.
 A non-binding offer means that the transaction is not legally binding and any of the parties can voluntarily withdraw from the contract before the signing of the binding offer.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™certification program for those looking to advance their career.
-To learn more and expand your career, check out the additional resources below:
+To learn more and expand your career, check out the additional CFI resources below: